DuguidLab/histalign/docs/index.md

 [`histalign`](https://github.com/DuguidLab/histalign) is an open-source package that facilitates the registration of two-dimensional histological slices to the [Allen Institute's Common Coordinate Framework](https://www.sciencedirect.com/science/article/pii/S0092867420304025?via%3Dihub) (CCF) for 2D and 3D quantification and visualisation.
 It provides a graphical user interface (GUI) to permit the user to apply any combination of [affine transformations](https://en.wikipedia.org/wiki/Affine_transformation#Image_transformation) to images obtained through experiments in order to register them to the Allen Institute's Mouse Brain Atlas.

 ## Prerequisites
-`histalign` is meant to work with [HDF5 files](https://www.hdfgroup.org/solutions/hdf5/) (.h5).
-Future  support might be added for other formats such as TIFF but alignment is limited to HDF5 for the time being.
+`histalign` works best with [HDF5 files](https://www.hdfgroup.org/solutions/hdf5/) (.h5).
+However, support for TIFF, LIF, and PNG files is available.
+For a full list of available formats, run the `histalign list` command locally.

 In order to carry out alignment, single-channel, two-dimensional images are needed.
 See [data preparation](tutorials/data-preparation.md) for more details.